-The control of atmospheric pollution brought on by combustion processes like coal has recently been subject to stricter environmental restrictions worldwide.
-The most plentiful and costeffective energy source is coal, essential for supplying the world's rising need for electricity [1].
+The most plentiful and cost-effective energy source is coal, essential for supplying the world's rising need for electricity [1].
 Burning coal provides various difficulties even if it is a significant energy source.
 The discharge of pollutants, particularly sulphur dioxide, into the environment is one of the most critical problems facing enterprises that burn coal.
 Sulphur in coal combines with air during combustion to create sulphur dioxide (SO2).
 Sulphur dioxide is one of the many contaminants in our atmosphere (SO2) [2].
 Burning things containing sulfur releases a harmful gas into the atmosphere.
 All types of coal and oil include sulphur.
-Industrial facilities that use fossil fuels to produce energy or extract metal from ore arethe primary sources of SO2 emissions (smelter).
+Industrial facilities that use fossil fuels to produce energy or extract metal from ore are the primary sources of SO2 emissions (smelter).
 Other anthropogenic sources include locomotives, ships, and other large vehicles or equipment that burn sulphur-rich fuel.
-Volcanoes are the sole crucial natural source of SO2 has little effect in South Africa because no active volcanoes exist [3].
+Volcanoes are the sole crucial natural source of SO2.
+Only roughly one-third of all SO2 emissions into the atmosphere come from volcanoes.
+Volcanic SO2 has little effect in South Africa because no active volcanoes exist [3].